-While imaging tests, such as X-rays, are helpful in detecting masses or areas of abnormality, they alone can't differentiate cancerous cells from noncancerous cells.
-For the majority of cancers, the only way to make a definitive diagnosis is to use a biopsy to collect cells for closer examination.
+While imaging tests are necessary to identify abnormalities in the body, they alone can't differentiate cancerous cells from noncancerous cells.
+For the majority of cancers, the only way to make a definitive cancer diagnosis is to use a biopsy to collect cells for closer examination.
+Biopsy